Multiple Web Servers with ProxyPass on CentOS 5

 1 2 3 4 5 6 7 8 9 10

 ProxyPass directive tells Apache to forward all requests for this domain to a web server running on port 8080.
-If our target server were running on another VPS (as with a server that only answers on the backend private network,) we could just specify that address instead.
-We’ll enable the site with the following command:
+If our target server were running on another VPS (as with a server that only answers on a back-end, private network), we could just specify that address, instead.
+For now, we’ll enable the site with the following command:

 Let’s do some testing.
 Here’s the normal Apache-served site “www.firstsite.org” in our browser: